thegetty/quire-docs/content/documentation/for-developers.md

 ### `q-class`

-*Wrapping any Markdown text in this shortcode will wrap it in a `<div>` with the given class name in the HTML output.
+Wrapping any Markdown text in this shortcode will wrap it in a `<div>` with the given class name in the HTML output.
 Used for styling.
-See [Working with Text](/guide/pages/)*

 `{{</* q-class "" */>}}  {{</* /q-class */>}}`